gautam1103/Expense-Tracker/README.md

 - Ability to articulate challenges faced and solutions implemented.

 ### Additional Features:
-- Implementation of additional features that enha
+- Implementation of additional features that enhance the application.
+- Creativity and technical skill in adding new functionality